Leighton Buzzard R.F.C.: Notable players

 Chris Gibbons, though never leaving the Leighton Buzzard club did score the achievement of representing East Midlands on more than one occasion in the annual Mobbs Memorial Match against the Barbarians.
-At the time it was extremely rare for a player outwith Northampton Saints and Bedford to be invited into the East Midlands side for the match, especially if that player was plying his trade at a junior club.
+At the time it was extremely rare for a player outside Northampton Saints and Bedford to be invited into the East Midlands side for the match, especially if that player was plying his trade at a junior club.
 Gibbons was one of the very few to buck the trend.

 Pete Ellam spent three seasons with Bedford making 67 1st XV appearances in which he scored 10 tries and a penalty.
 He eventually returned to Buzzards and was 1st XV captain for 1991–92 season.

 John Davidson arrived from Bedford in 1988−89 for the season following the Buzzards v.
 Bedford John Player Cup clash.
 Prior to joining Bedford, Davidson had been a stalwart with Moseley for whom he played in the 1982 John Player Cup Final at Twickenham when they shared the trophy with Gloucester following a 12–12 draw after extra time.
 Davidson also represented England 'B'.

 George Messum represented England Students whilst studying at Loughborough University.
 He also played for Northampton Saints and Bedford before winning a Blue for Oxford University in the 2014 Varsity Match when the Dark Blues scored their record win (43−6) and in doing so notched a fifth consecutive win for the first time in the fixture.
 He was elected OURFC captain for the 2015−16 season but was prevented from taking part in Oxford's record sixth consecutive Varsity Match victory owing to amended eligibility rules with relation to degree courses.
 He returned to win another Blue in the 2019 match and finally got to skipper Oxford to victory in the 2021 Varsity match played at Welford Road, Leicester.
 He played his club rugby for Old Elthamians who during his time there were in National Division 1, tier 3 of the English League setup.